kodeka/kdk_fill_it_up/README.md

 It's what we like to call "curated sample data sets"!

-In the future, we plan to release pre-built sets of definition files from other users, covering different types of dummy content (e.g. politics, cars, design, fashion, news etc.) for anyone to re-use and get from prototyping to a production ready WordPress site in hours, not days!
+In the future, we plan to release pre-built sets of definition files from other users, covering different types of dummy content (e.g. news, blog posts, politics, cars, design, fashion etc.) for anyone to re-use and get from prototyping to a production ready WordPress site in hours, not days!

 ## Use it